Multistep Methods for Floquet Multipliers and Subspaces: Preliminaries

 For detailed derivations of these coefficients, see \cite[Chapter 3]{hairer1993Multistep}.
 As an illustration, the second-order BDF method (Gear2) has coefficients given by \cref{def:VariableStepSizeGear2}.

-We now turn to the fundamental notions of consistency and stability for such multistep methods. \begin{definition}[Consistency {\cite{hairer1993Multistep}[Chapter 3, 5.17]}] A multistep method of the form \cref{def:MultistepMethods} is said to be consistent of order $s$ if, when applied to a sufficiently smooth function $x(t)$, its local truncation error $R_{i}$ satisfies $\left\lVert R_{i} \right\rVert = \mathcal{O}(\Delta t_{i}^{s+1})$ as $\Delta t_{i} \to 0$, where
+We now turn to the fundamental notions of consistency and stability for such multistep methods. \begin{definition}[Consistency {\cite{hairer1993Multistep}[Chapter 3, 5.17]}] A multistep method \cref{def:MultistepMethods} is consistent of order $s$ if, when applied to a sufficiently smooth function $x(t)$, its local truncation error $E_{i}$ satisfies $\left\lVert E_{i} \right\rVert = \mathcal{O}(h_{i}^{s+1})$ as $h_{i} \to 0$, where

 \end{definition}